amethyst-php/amethyst/README.md

 ## Action Email [WIP]
 [Package]

 Create a template email to attach to a listeners.
-This will send an email when the event is fired.
-You can attach multiple action files as attachments
+This will send an email when the event configured is fired.
+You can attach multiple action files as attachments.

 ## Action Notification [WIP]
 [Package]

 Create a template notification to attach to a listeners.
-This will send a notification when the event is fired
+This will send a notification when the event configured is fired

 ## Action File [WIP]
 [Package]